autosimtrans/autosimtrans.github.io/shared.md

 ##### B. Paper Submission

-Scientific and system description papers will be submitted through [**this Link**](https://www.softconf.com/acl2020/AutoSimTrans) by April 25, 2020 11.59 pm [UTC-12h].
+Scientific and system description papers will be submitted through [**this Link**](https://www.softconf.com/acl2020/AutoSimTrans) by May 6, 2020 11.59 pm [UTC-12h].
 Paper should be formatted according to the [ACL 2020 format guidelines](http://acl2020.org/calls/papers) and be of 4 to 8 pages of content plus additional pages of references.
 Accepted papers will be published on-line in the ACL 2020 proceedings and will be presented at the conference either orally or as a poster.

 ---